-Please be noticed that administrator has to enable LLDP port from LLDP configuration, please refer to following example (The screen in Figure 4-16-7 appears.) we enabled LLDP function from port1 ro port3, administrator has to plug a PD that supported PoE LLDP function, and then administrator is going to see the PoE information of the PD form LLDP.
+Please be noted that administrator has to enable LLDP port from LLDP configuration.
+Please refer to the following example as shown in Figure 4-16-7.
+If LLDP function from port1 to port3 is enabled, administrator has to plug a PD that supports PoE LLDP function, and then administrator is going to see the PoE information of the PD from LLDP.